thingsboard/thingsboard.github.io/docs/trendz/anomaly/build.md

   **Note:** Currently, it's only possible to choose numeric telemetry here.

-  We recommend choosing only necessary fields that are potentially related to each other.
+  We recommend choosing only the necessary fields that are potentially related to each other.
 For example:
   vibrations could be related to motor temperature or load.

 * **Items for Model Training:**